 Teens in particular shouldn't rely on this method, because their cycles are still unpredictable.
-Some women may be tempted to have sex during their fertile periods, and it won't work if their partners aren't willing to cooperate.
+Sometimes a woman may be tempted to have sex during her fertile period, and this method won't work if her partner isn't willing to cooperate.